Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Press: Cyberspace, Real Life Merge For A Day — Internet Users View Images From 500 Sites Around Globe

-In 1996, it wasn’t hard to dub your event ‘the largest collaborative Internet event
+In 1996, it wasn\'t hard to dub your event \'the largest collaborative Internet event ever,\' but

-Speakeasy’s backroom theater was host to not only live performances, but to a wide variety
+Speakeasy\'s backroom theater was host to not only live performances, but to a wide variety of

 Our press coverage even went as far afield as the Asia Times.